 Glutamate is naturally made by the body and is also found in food sources and supplements.
 However, people who are in good health do not need to take supplements of glutamate.
 Only those who are instructed to do so by a physician should supplement with glutamate.

 For those looking to naturally increase their intake of glutamate, you can do so by consuming any meat, eggs, or even dairy products such as milk and cheese.

 There is a correlation between glutamate and improved brain function.
 It is believed that glutamate stimulates the brain’s receptors.
 It is highly recommended to not take any glutamate or glutamic acid supplement if you have any type of nervous system disorder.

-The tissue that produces the most glutamine in the body is your muscle tissue, which makes about around ninety percent of synthesis of glutamine.
+The tissue that produces the most glutamine in the body is your muscle tissue, which makes up around ninety percent of the synthesis of glutamine.
 In small amounts, glutamine is also produced by the brain and the lungs.

-The cells of the intestine, activated immune cells, the kidney cells and even cancer cells are the biggest consumers of glutamine.
-Glutamine also plays a huge role in keeping the intestinal mucosa in top condition.
-Glutamine also helps in nitrogen transporting, especially to those cells that are undergoing division.
+The cells of the intestine activated immune cells, the kidney cells and even cancer cells are the biggest consumers of glutamine.
+Glutamine also plays a huge role in keeping the intestinal mucosa in top condition and helps in nitrogen transporting, especially to those cells that are undergoing division.

 Plant and animal proteins usually contain glutamine.
 Some of the best sources of animal protein are in dairy products, especially cottage and ricotta cheese, yogurt, and milk.